Ingrid Årfelt

 Årfelt has among other things worked with portraits, figure compositions and landscapes.
 Her work is performed in woodcuts, Drypoint, aquatint, linoleum and pastel. Årfelt gave in 1962 a set version of the Babylonian Gilgamesh, a work that attracted a lot of attention.

-Since 2008, Upplandsmuseet has been home to a wrought-iron work by Ingrid Årfelt from 1963, inspired by the folk life around the old "Rullan" restaurant in Uppsala.
-The artwork depicts and romanticizes an era that was wiped out by demolition and new construction.
+Since 2008, Upplandsmuseet has featured a forged artwork by Ingrid Årfelt from 1963, inspired by the folk life around the old restaurant "Rullan" in Uppsala.
+The artwork depicts and romanticizes an era that was obliterated by demolition and new construction.

 Ingrid Årfelt is represented at several museums, for example the National museum and Stockholm City Museum.